Skip to content

 Beyond academic degrees, certain certifications can strengthen your profile:

-Why a Master’s Programme Makes the Difference
+Why a Specialised Programme Makes the Difference

 • Understand contract law and procurement (including FIDIC standards)

-• Manage multicultural teams and international clients
+• Manage multicultural teams and international stakeholders

 • Apply risk management and cost control techniques